Sir Henry Wilson, 1st Baronet: Corps Commander: spring 1916

-Wilson was given command of IV Corps, which he noted was almost the same size (four divisions, totalling nearly 70,000 men) as the original BEF of August 1914.
-Given the difference in quality between his divisions, he took a keen interest in training and gave many lectures to officers.
-Wilson's two ADCs, Godfrey Locker-Lampson and Viscount Duncannon (son of the Earl of Bessborough, a major landowner in Kilkenny) were both Conservative MPs in uniform, and on visits to London he kept up his links with politicians like Carson, Law, Austen Chamberlain and Milner.
+Wilson was given command of IV Corps.
+Given the difference in quality between his divisions, he took a keen interest in training.
 Like many, Wilson initially thought the Easter Rising (26 April 1916) was German-inspired.
 Bonar Law tentatively suggested him as a possible commander to put down the Rising, but his Ulster record made this unwise.
-Wilson hoped the events would lead to Asquith's fall and wanted Augustine Birrell "arrested and tried for his life".
-Wilson thought that the crushing of troublemakers would prevent them infecting the supposed silent Unionist majority, and regretted the removal of General Maxwell later in the year "to placate that giant fraud Redmond".
+Wilson hoped the events would lead to Asquith's fall.
+Wilson thought that the crushing of troublemakers would prevent them infecting the supposed silent Unionist majority, and regretted the removal of General John Maxwell later in the year "to placate that giant fraud Redmond".

-Wilson, in temporary command of First Army in Monro's absence from 9 to 22 May, had to take over some more trench from Byng's XVII Corps (part of Allenby's Third Army) opposite Vimy Ridge.
-Two divisional commanders, William Walker (2nd, sick) and Barter (47th, on leave) were away until 22 May, further disrupting the chain of command as various officers were required to act in their seniors' place.
+Wilson, in temporary command of First Army in Charles Monro's absence from 9 to 22 May, had to take over some more trench from Julian Byng's XVII Corps (part of Allenby's Third Army) opposite Vimy Ridge.
+Two divisional commanders, William Walker (2nd, sick) and Charles Barter (47th, on leave) were away until 22 May, further disrupting the chain of command as various officers were required to act in their seniors' place.
 A surprise German attack on the evening of Sunday 21 May moved forward 800 yards, capturing 1,000 yards of the British front line.
 Wilson appears to have done all he could, arranging the assembly of artillery from First Army and neighbouring Third Army, but the planned counterattack was postponed until 23 May by Monro, who had just returned from leave.
 At a major meeting at Wilson's HQ (23 May) Monro and Allenby insisted the IV Corps counterattack must proceed, over the objection of John Headlam (artillery) and Tavish Davidson (Director of Military Operations) from GHQ, who passed on Haig's wishes that the counterattack be postponed by a fortnight.